-Blue outline containers represent web pages, application screens, dialog boxes, and logical entities.
-You can create pages, edit, move, change type, fill with blocks and delete them without any limitations.
+Octopus implements containers to represent web pages, application screens, dialog boxes, and logical entities.
+You can create pages, edit, move them, change their type, add and delete content blocks without any limitations.

 There are three Container types: